beepweep/beepweep.github.io/README.md

 ## 📄 License

-&copy; 2015 – 2025 BeepWeep Ventures.
+&copy; 2015 to 2025 BeepWeep Ventures.
 All rights reserved.